Frequently Asked Questions

 As long as you have the interest and the desire to learn, nobody is too old to learn.
 However, please take note that you would require a certain amount of discipline to learn the piano as you are required to practice regularly in order to progress.

-The youngest age to learn the piano is about 3-4 years old.
-However, not all children are ready to learn at this age (Please refer to the answer for my previous question), but it would be beneficial to start exposing them to musical activities.
+The youngest age to start lessons on the piano formally is about 3-4 years old.
+However, not all children are ready to learn at this age (Please refer to the answer for my previous question), but it would be beneficial to start with music appreciation classes or to start exposing them to musical activities.

 How do I know if my child has the talent to do music?